-A very belated tribute to the neighbo(u)rhood(s) that became my London launchpad.
+A very belated tribute to the neighbo(u)rhood(s) that launched me into London.

-I’ve had a soft spot for East London for a long time*.
-On previous visits to the city, it was the only central area I could afford to stay in.
-I liked the cobblestone streets and lamp-posted alleys, the blend of old and new, dusty and shiny that is everywhere in London but especially here.
-More and more is new, now.
-Over the last five to ten years, the area’s undergone the last transformational throes of gentrification and is now well past peak hipster.
-Late at night seven years ago, I skirted homeless, lurching drunks as I made my way through its narrow backstreets: these days you’re as or even more likely to find a stranded, sobbing bachelorette or a tight-jeaned, curb-perched hipster smoking a hand-rolled cigarette than a homeless drunk in one of east London’s alleys.
+I’ve had a soft spot for East London for a while*.
+On previous visits to the city, it was an affordable but central area to stay in.
+I liked the cobblestone streets and lamp-posted alleys, the blend of old and new, dusty and gleaming.
+Throughout the last five to ten years, the area entered the last transformational throes of gentrification– it’s now well past peak hipster.
+Late at night seven years ago, I skirted drunkly lurching homeless men as I made my way through east London’s narrow backstreets; these days you’re as or even more likely to find a stranded, sobbing bachelorette or a tight-jeaned, curb-perched hipster smoking a hand-rolled cigarette.

-It is of course a bittersweet transformation: gone is much of the grime, some of the character, and many individuals, families, and small businesses who can no longer afford the rent.
+It is of course a bittersweet transformation: gone is much of the grime, but also some of the character, and many individuals, families, and small businesses can no longer afford the rent.
 There’s some great coffee, but it’ll set you back 3 pounds.
-The desolate, creepy streets are now brightly lit late at night, but full of pampered, puking young professionals and crowds of tourists shuffling from one Jack the Ripper murder site to the next.
+The desolate, creepy streets may be better-lit late at night, but they’re full of pampered, puking young professionals and crowds of tourists shuffling from one Jack the Ripper murder site to the next.

-I lived hipster-adjacent in graduate student housing in the Spitalfields area long enough to find my own little east London burrows.
-If you’re ever that side of London, here a few mostly-off-the-tourist-path tips:
+I lived hipster-adjacent in graduate student housing in the Spitalfields area long enough to find my own East London nooks.
+If you’re ever on that side of London, here are some mostly-off-the-tourist-path tips:

--The BEST coffee in all of London at Ozone Coffee Roasters on Leonard St. Rich, complex, roasted right on site.
+-The BEST coffee in all of London is at Ozone Coffee Roasters on Leonard Street.
+Rich, complex, roasted right on site.
 Delicious (albeit pricy) food too, in a cool multi-level space where you can watch the chefs and the goings-on around the roaster.

-– St. Dunstan in the East is a lovely shell of a church (hollowed out by the century-spanning double whammy of Fire of London damage followed a few hundred years later by the Blitz), the garden inside bursting its seams.
-It’s one of the most peaceful, beautiful places to sit in in the city– especially on a weekend morning when the surrounding offices and take-away joints are empty.
+– St. Dunstan in the East is a lovely shell of a church (hollowed out by a century-spanning double whammy: Fire of London damage followed a few hundred years later by the Blitz), the garden inside bursting its seams.
+It’s one of the most peaceful, beautiful places to sit in the city– especially on a weekend morning when the surrounding offices and take-away joints are empty.

--A literal stone’s throw away from Brick Lane and its many curry houses, Gunpowder is a polished hole in the wall, like the inside of a tiny geode.
+-A literal stone’s throw away from Brick Lane and its many (overrated) curry houses, Gunpowder is a polished hole in the wall, the inside of a tiny culinary geode.
 Creative, tapas-style Indian food packing what tastes like all the flavors.

--Despite the crowds and the frankly mostly-disappointing restaurants, Brick Lane’s worth a visit in the off-hours for cheap food hold-outs from the old days– samosas sold from tidy bins and sent away in little grease-soaked bags, salt beef bagels with spicy mustard and a pickle from Beigel Bake– as well as pricier novelties like sourdough donuts and handmade filled pastas (Burro e Salvia, just off Brick Lane on Redchurch Street…)
+-Despite the crowds and the frankly mostly-disappointing restaurants, Brick Lane’s worth a visit in the off-hours for cheap hold-outs from the old days– samosas sold from tidy bins and handed over in little grease-soaked bags (wish I could remember an example), salt beef bagels with spicy mustard and a pickle (Beigel Bake)– as well as pricier novelties like sourdough donuts (Crosstown) and handmade filled pastas (Burro e Salvia, just off Brick Lane on Redchurch Street…)

 -Not really a spot for good coffee, but head to Hanbury Hall for a calm and spacious workspace.
 Layered London is full of converted spaces: banks converted into bars, churches converted into homes.
 Hanbury Hall is an 18th-century chapel that’s been converted into performance space and a cafe, with pretty furniture and local art and plenty of well-tended plants.
 You do risk running into the odd event booked into the whole space, but mostly it’s just a nice sanctuary from the busy narrow streets outside.

 -There’s interesting, bizarre, funny, smart street art peeking from every nook and cranny in Shoreditch.
-You can take an art tour to hear more about it, but I just liked to keep my eyes peeled and my phone camera ready…
+You can take an art tour to hear more about it, but I was happy enough to keep my eyes peeled and my phone camera ready…

 -Another great date: Wilton’s Music Hall.
-An absolutely stunning space hosting all kinds of acts, tucked haphazardly out of the way like a really juicy secret.
-I went to a story-telling event there called OneTrackMinds where word artists of various kinds talked about songs that changed their lives.
+Wilton’s is an absolutely stunning space that hosts all kinds of acts, tucked haphazardly out of the way like a really juicy secret.
+I went to a story-telling event there called OneTrackMinds where word artists of various kinds talked about songs that had changed their lives.
 It was cozy, touching, hilarious, and perfect for the intimate venue.

 –Columbia Road Flower Market is almost unbearably crowded once it’s in full swing, but it’s still worth a visit for the atmospheric hawking and, of course, the beautiful flowers.

-*East London is huge– the parts I frequented roughly comprised sub-hoods in the boroughs of Hackney and Tower Hamlets…
+*East London is huge and I only lived at just the western edge – the parts I frequented roughly comprised sub-hoods in the boroughs of Hackney and Tower Hamlets…